leobaiano/post-useful/readme.txt

 3. Upload folder post-useful, you just unzip to `/wp-content/plugins/` directory;
 4. Activate the plugin through the `Plugins` menu in WordPress;
 5. Be happy.

+== Screenshots ==

+1. Box for the user to sort the content.

+2. Once the user sorts the post.

+3. Box displaying the post classifications on the edit page.